NHSDigital/record-a-vaccination-guidance/app/guide.md

 ---
 layout: page
-title: How to use the pilot service
+title: How to use the service
 analytics_key: guide
 next:
   url: /setting-your-location/